 Just announced in Hall H at #SDCC, Marvel Studios’ BLACK WIDOW with Scarlett Johansson, David Harbour, Florence Pugh, O-T Fagbenle, and Rachel Weisz.
 Directed by Cate Shortland.
 In theaters May 1, 2020. pic.twitter.com/oyUvYdzF3PJuly 21, 2019

 Black Widow on Disney Plus Premier Access

-Disney Plus subscribers will be paying more than just the monthly subscription fee to see Black Widow.
-That's because unlike Soul and Luna, Black Widow will be under the Premier Access paywall.
-Mulan and Raya and the Last Dragon each cost $30 extra to buy through Premier Access.
+Disney Plus subscribers need to pay more than just the monthly subscription fee to see Black Widow.
+That's because unlike Soul and Luna, Black Widow will be under the Premier Access paywall, where it costs $30, just like Mulan and Raya and the Last Dragon each cost $30 extra to buy through Disney Plus Premier Access.